barcaroli/LUCAS_Task1/EstimationProcedure/readme.txt

 11.render_comparisons.R
 12.TwoPhases_NA_counts.R

-The whole procedure can be execute in batch with the execute_procedure.bat
+The whole procedure can be executed in batch with the execute_procedure.bat